DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - network capabilities
             - storage capacity
         - HPCs often implement real-time OS (RTOS)
-        - A real-time operating system (RTOS) is designed to process or handle data as it arrives on the system with minimal latency or delay.
+             - **Real-time operating system (RTOS)** is designed to process or handle data as it arrives on the system with minimal latency or delay.
 An RTOS is usually stored on read-only memory (ROM) and is designed to operate in a hard real-time or soft real-time condition.
+             - It minimizes latency and delay, storing code in ROM, and optimizing for mission-­critical operations
         - HPC systems are often rented, leased or shared, which can limit the effectiveness of firewalls and invalidate air gap solutions
         - Securing HPC systems:
             - deploy head nodes and route all outside traffic through them, isolating parts of a system